lanl-aea/waves/docs/tutorial_01_geometry.rst

 Entire Abaqus Journal File
 ==========================

 Shown below is ``rectangle_geometry.py`` in its entirety.
-The highlighted lines show the non-boilerplate code that will change between journal files in this WAVES-EABM tutorial project.
+The highlighted lines show the non-boilerplate code that will change between journal files in the tutorials.
 As discussed in preceding sections, some portions of the boilerplate code are required for :term:`EABM` best practice when using a build system such as SCons_ and other sections are boilerplate code that matches naming conventions used by the tutorials, but that may change in production EABMs.

 .. admonition:: waves-tutorials/eabm_package/abaqus/rectangle_geometry.py